Status: Draft

 2. Motivation

 CIP-14 introduced DNS-addressable actors with Gateway-mediated HTTP ingress.
 In that model, query-path requests are free (Gateways absorb compute) and command-path gas is paid by the Gateway from its staked balance.
-This works to bootstrap, but creates four problems at scale:
+This works to bootstrap, but creates four problems at scale:- Free-rider problem.
+Any internet client can hit any actor at zero cost.
+Gateways bear the burden with no per-request compensation.

 - No actor monetization.
 Actors cannot charge for their services, blocking paid APIs, data feeds, micro-SaaS, and other revenue models.